-Having a teenager has it’s challenges and Jimmy is no exception.
+Having a teenager has challenges and Jimmy is no exception.
 If you’ve been reading this blog since 19-voetsak then you’ll know that I have a special place in my heart for my boy.
 I imagine this is why he inspires such incredible rage in me.
-Honestly I cannot express how good this child is at pushing my buttons.
+Honestly, I cannot express how skilled this child is at pushing my buttons.
 Nobody else in the world has, does and will ever inspire such highs and lows of emotion in me like my son does.

-So it was a normal start to the day (sort of).
-We have a rule that there are no phones in the bedroom after bed time.
+It was a normal start to the day (sort of).
+We have a rule that there are no phones in the bedroom after bedtime.
 We also don’t allow laptops or any other such nonsense in order to try and ensure he actually gets to sleep before midnight.
-I went to wake him up, and noticed the laptop tucked under the bed.
+I went to wake him up and noticed the laptop tucked under the bed.
 This started a chain of anger back and forth between us until he said that was it and he’s leaving the house.

 “No problem, just hang about until after the school run so I can make sure the door is locked properly behind you..”

 This triggered more anger, choice words and some banging about.

 It was around about this time (and I must stress that it’s not yet 8 am), that my darling Jocelyn, angel face and joy decides that she is NOT wearing shoes today.
 At all.

 “Put your shoes on Jocelyn,”